 What it is: Under Section 45 of the Insurance Act, the insurer has the right to investigate and potentially void a policy within the first 3 years if they find evidence of misrepresentation, non-disclosure, or fraud in the application.

-The legal nuance: After 3 years, the policy becomes “incontestable” (with the exception of proven fraud).
-This means the insurer cannot deny a claim based on unintentional omissions or minor discrepancies in the application.
-The 3-year mark is effectively a safe harbor for the policyholder.
-This is one of the strongest protections available to policyholders under Indian insurance law.
+The legal nuance: After 3 years, the policy becomes “incontestable” (with no exception — not even proven fraud, per the 2015 amendment to Section 45).
+The 3-year mark is the strongest legal protection available to policyholders under Indian insurance law.

 How to protect yourself: Be completely honest in your application.
 The first 3 years are when the insurer has the most power to scrutinize your claims.
 After 3 years, your family’s claim is significantly more secure.